 Not everyone has added a doughnut pan to their cookware arsenal yet.
-No worries though … these Glazed Doughnut Holes from Sarena at The Non-Dairy Queen don’t require a pan.
+No worries though … these gluten-free Glazed Doughnut Holes from Sarena at The Non-Dairy Queen don’t require a pan.
 After making the batter, you simply use a small cookie scoop to drop each doughnut hole into the cooking oil.
 Then cool doughnut holes slightly before dipping into a two-ingredient glaze and allowing them to cool on a drying rack.
 Or you can coat them in powdered sugar.
 So easy, so good.
 And conveniently bite sized, I might add!

 Be forewarned though … these doughnut holes disappear very quickly.
 So quickly, in fact, that Sarena can’t tell you for certain how many doughnut holes this recipe makes!